dotnet/tye/docs/frontend_backend_deploy.md

 1. Test it out!

-    You should now see three pods running after deploying.
+    You should now see two pods running after deploying.

     ```
     kubectl get pods